Saint-Malo Cathedral: The main altar

 The bronze high altar in the cathedral was consecrated on 8 December 1991 and was the work of the painter Arcabas and Étienne Pirot.
 The theme of the altar is the tetramorph or the four Evangelists appearing in animal form.
 The four Evangelists are winged; the wing is an ancient symbol of divinity with each representing the virtues required for Christian salvation.
 The lion of St Mark represents courage, resurrection, and royalty.
 The ox is an ancient Christian symbol of redemption and life through sacrifice and signifies Luke’s records of Christ as a priest and his ultimate sacrifice for the future of humanity.
 The eagle of John represents the sky, heavens, and the human spirit.
 Matthew's emblem is a man.
 These four symbols first appear in the Book of Ezekiel as the four animals pulling the chariot of Ezekiel's vision (Ezekiel 1.
 1-14) and later in St John's Apocalypse (Apoc 4; 7-8), later being adopted by the Church as the emblems of the four Evangelists.
-The high altar furnishings include desks, an armchair and two stools, an elaborately carved stoup, and a candlestick.